psycopg/psycopg/docs/adaptation.rst

   `!Connection`, the `!Cursor`.

 - For every Python type passed as query argument, the `!Transformer` will instantiate a `!Dumper`.
-All the objects of the same type will be converted by the same dumper.
+Usually all the objects of the same type will be converted by the same dumper; certain dumpers may be used in more than one instance, because the same Python type maps to more than one PostgreSQL type (for instance, a Python `int` might be better dumped as a PostgreSQL :sql:`integer`, :sql:`bigint`, :sql:`smallint` according to its value).

 - For every OID returned by the query, the `!Transformer` will instantiate a `!Loader`.
 All the values with the same OID will be converted by the same